ddddwee1/RetinaFace/README.md

 It is obvious that we don't need to render all anchors before selecting proposals.
 Therefore, I change the pipeline to:

-- Select proposal indices where (conf > threshold) (image_idx, row_idx, col_idx)
+- Select proposal indices where (conf > threshold) to produce (image_idx, row_idx, col_idx)

-- Generate anchors for selected proposals
+- Generate anchors for selected indices only (which is much light-weighted)

-- Generate landmarks
+- Generate landmarks for selected indices only

-- Batched_nms
+- Batched_nms (from torchvision)

-I move all operations to GPU which will be much faster.
+I move all operations to GPU which should be much faster.

 ## Sample usage